 This is the question we’re dying to get an answer for.
 According to these results, female mice without ovaries dropped body fat and maintained blood glucose control.
 What does this mean?
 Well, without estrogen, the keto diet worked.
-Doctors explained that this suggests that postmenopausal women could potentially experience better weight loss outcomes with the ketogenic diet compared to younger women.
+Doctors explained that this suggests that postmenopausal women could potentially experience better weight loss outcomes with a ketogenic diet compared to younger women.

 This might also be why men take well into the ketogenic diet and even intermittent fasting.
-I still don’t like encouraging others to jump into a diet because it is very generalized and it’s better to consult with a doctor to establish what works best for you.
+I still don’t like encouraging others to jump into a diet because it is very generalized, and it’s better to consult with a doctor to establish what works best for you.
 Although this study was conducted on mice, more solid investigations are required to pass judgment.
 It still helps us better understand the difference between male ketosis and female.

 Health Implications Of The Ketogenic Diet